 - First, select an online calculator to see what data format it requests.

-- Prepare the necessary information, including the invested money, current value of the investment, and time frame.
+- Next, prepare the necessary information, including the invested money, the current value of the investment, and the time frame.

 - Enter the collected details (invested and returned money) in the corresponding fields of the calculator.